 How to put a new country on the map?

-A visit to Skopje in Macedonia is a confusing event for a collector of images of equestrian statues like me.
+A visit to Skopje in North Macedonia is a confusing event for a collector of images of equestrian statues like me.
 Twelve equestrian statues in one day and I am still not sure whether I have seen them all.

-To understand what follows, we need a little of the recent history of Macedonia.
+To understand what follows, we need a little of the recent history of North Macedonia.
 At the time of the collapse of the Ottoman Empire (in the early twentieth century) and the subsequent wars in the Balkans, Macedonia was a region inhabited by Greeks, Slavs, Albanians and others, all with different aspirations.
 Some sought an independent Macedonia, others a union with Bulgaria, Serbia or Greece.
 In 1913, Ottoman Macedonia was partitioned between Bulgaria, Serbia and Greece, with the lion’s share going to Greece and Serbia.
 In their respective portions of the country, these states vigorously suppressed all attempts to uphold a specific Macedonian identity.
 However, when Yugoslavia fell apart in 1991, the Serbian part of Macedonia declared independence.

 From the very beginning, Greece fiercely disputed the name of the new nation, which is why the official name of the country is now North Macedonia.